 The Company is party to certain employment contracts.
-These contracts require that additional payments of approximately \$3,200,000 be made upon the occurrence of a change of control or \$1,600,000 upon termination without cause.
+These contracts require that additional payments of approximately \$960,000 and payment pursuant to any bonus plan be made upon the occurrence of a change of control or \$480,000 upon termination without cause.
 As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.
-The minimum amount due in one year pursuant to these contracts is \$800,000.
+The minimum amount due in one year pursuant to these contracts is \$480,000.